-Design, make and perform a creative and meaningful parade with big objects/ figures/puppets.
-To design an original and creative street parade that could be continually used.
-Artists of Arte Accion knew circus skills, and they knew constructions.
-Youngsters between 16 and 26 years old participated in this learning project and will peer later with other youngsters.
+The aim of the project was to design, make and perform a creative and meaningful parade with big objects/figures/puppets, to design an original and creative street parade that could be continually used.
+Artists of Arte Accion knew circus skills, and they knew how to construct.
+Youngsters between 16 and 26 years old participated in this learning project and worked with other youngsters.

-They want to explore how to expose ‘peace and nonviolence’ in a parade.
+They aimed to explore how to address ‘peace and nonviolence’ in a parade.
 The theatre ambassadors were collecting images of peace from different cultures.
 Gandhi is a robust model of peace.
 He made a parade/ journey to the salt fields.
-Gandhi made his cloth as a symbol of simplicity and peace.
+Gandhi made his cloth a symbol of simplicity and peace.
 This symbol has a parallel with the weaving of indigenous people in Honduras.
-One of the ideas is to create images with threads.
+One of the ideas was to create images with threads.
 We explored the indigenous designs of the Indians of Honduras, Mayas and Lucas.
-We found designs of masks and black and white design of Lenca’s
+We found designs of masks and black and white design of Lencas.

-Another material to work with is newspapers.
-It is cheap and useful as paper mache, and it is meaningful because it represents the media.
-We want to experiment with how we can work with projection on white moving screens.
+Another material we worked with is newspapers.
+It is cheap and can be used as paper mache, and it is meaningful because it represents the media.
+We experimented with how we could work with projections on white moving screens.

 Partner organisation: Arte Accion now Walabis

 Executors TE: 3